lbeder/how-to-build-your-own-blockchain/README.md

 ## TL;DR

-A JS implementation of a simple in-browser blockchain with fancy UI - [check it out](https://mrbar42.github.io/how-build-your-own-blockchain/)
+A JS implementation of a simple in-browser blockchain with fancy UI - [demo](https://mrbar42.github.io/how-build-your-own-blockchain/)

 Highlights:
 - Runs in Browser